-Fees means the applicable fees of $28.00 paid once or $2 paid monthly to unlock the limit of 10 content sent to Notion or as agreed otherwise in writing between you and us, as may be updated from time to time in accordance with clause >7.6>.
+Fees means the applicable fees of $50.00 paid once or $3 paid monthly, or $28 paid yearly to unlock the limit of 10 content sent to Notion or as agreed otherwise in writing between you and us, as may be updated from time to time in accordance with clause >7.6>.

 Force Majeure means an event that is beyond the reasonable control of a party, excluding:

 - an event to the extent that it could have been avoided by a party taking reasonable steps or reasonable care; or

 - a lack of funds for any reason.